dcernst/dcernst.github.io/_posts/2013-01-15-quote-from-the-mentat-handbook-children-of-dune-by-frank-herbert.md

 format: quote
 ---

-<i class="fa fa-quote-left fa-2x fa-pull-left fa-border"></i>There’s no real mystery about this at the moment.
+<i class="fa fa-quote-left fa-2x fa-pull-left fa-border"></i><p class="lead">There’s no real mystery about this at the moment.
 This is what we want now.
-It may prove wrong later, but we’ll correct that when we come to it.
+It may prove wrong later, but we’ll correct that when we come to it.</p>